-Crypto taxes can seem complex and intimidating, which leads many people to seek advice from a CPA.
+Crypto Taxes and Accounting can seem complex and intimidating, which leads many people to seek advice from a CPA.
 Of course, few local CPAs are likely to have extensive crypto knowledge.
 The good news is that there are ways to bridge the gap and either work with a national firm or empower your current CPA.

 Do You Need to Hire a CPA?